 The faulty ‘O’ Ring can cause oil leaks in your W204.
 You can determine this by checking for dark oil puddles under your car or a weird smell of burning oil.

 Most Mercedes models, from the earliest W136 to the newest BlueTEC, have diesel engines.
-The problem with diesel engines is that they are more liable to oil leaks as the oil gasket of the engine wears and deteriorates over time, and hence you are more likely to experience such a problem.
+The problem with diesel engines is that they are more liable to oil leaks as the oil gasket of the engine wears and deteriorates over time, and hence you are more likely to experience such a problem, including other models like the Mercedes CLA.

 The oil leak can be fixed by visiting your mechanic and letting him inspect the car.
 The ‘O’ ring can be replaced by a new one depending on your mechanic’s inspection analysis.